ESCIP/escip.github.io/getting-started.md

 permalink: /getting-started/
 ---

 Just like adding new experiments or new pedagogies, adding programming into your courses requires time and planning.
-It is important to identify the specific learning objectives you want to reinforce by incorporating programming.  f course learning to program in python can be a learning objective in itself, and is also a pre-requisite for utilizing it to enhance other learning objectives.
+It is important to identify the specific learning objectives you want to reinforce by incorporating programming.
+Of course learning to program in python can be a learning objective in itself, and is also a pre-requisite for utilizing it to enhance other learning objectives.
 The [Molecular Sciences Software Institute (MolSSI)](https://molssi.org/) has developed outstanding [introductory python programming](https://education.molssi.org/python_scripting_cms/) resources for scientists.
 In particular, for a "quick start", we recommend

 - Installation of Anaconda Python 3.6+ (see [setup instructions](https://education.molssi.org/python_scripting_cms/setup.html))